Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 The written tutorial is pretty comprehensive.
 It runs at about a 9-minute read, but of course, you’ll spend much longer implementing the code.
 I love this tutorial because it gave you all the code, but also explained what the code was doing, why it was important, and even how you could tweak it yourself.

 This tutorial walks you through creating the front end of a personal blog.
 It’s a little beyond what I would consider beginner, but it’s still a great passion project.
-It’s something you can work on more than one, with no real end date.
+It’s something you can work on more than once, with no real end date,so you can tweak and improve your personal blog as your JavaScript skills improve.
 You can also use your personal blog as a portfolio of sorts.

 The style of this written tutorial assumes that you don’t know anything.
 That’s why I like it for beginners, even though creating the front end of your blog is pretty advanced.